Mmaz1988/GlueSemWorkbench_v2/README.md

 This software project started out as a mini-project by Mark-Matthias Zymla and Moritz Messmer in cooperation with Richard Crouch, Tracy Holloway King and Miriam Butt with the intention to revive the old glue prover used by XLE.
 We want to provide a state-of-the-art platform for glue semantics that is both easy to use and extensible due to its modular structure.

-Our program provides modules for reading syntactic input from Stanford Core NLP dependency parses and Prolog f-structure files created by the Xerox linguistic environment (http://ling.uni-konstanz.de/pages/xle/doc/xle_toc.html).
-The linear logic prover is based on Mark Hepple's chart prover with ideas from Gupta & Lamping (2008).
-The lexicon module provides some basic classes for creating glue premises for verbs, nouns, determiners and adjectives and other modifiers.
- Lexical entries may also be entered manually by using the default manual-entry mode (see below).
+The system contains two prover:

+1) A linear logic prover is based on Mark Hepple's chart prover and improved with suggestions made in Lev (2007)
+2) A basic implementation of Lev's own linear logic prover

 ## Licensing
 The Glue Semantics Workbench